 Monica Pelaez is an associate professor of English at St. Cloud State University.
-Her research focuses on nineteenth-century American poetry.
-She has published essays on Emily Dickinson, Henry Wadsworth Longfellow, and Edgar Allan Poe.
+She holds degrees from Princeton and Brown.
+Her research focuses on nineteenth-century American poetry, and she has published essays on Emily Dickinson, Henry Wadsworth Longfellow, and Edgar Allan Poe.
 She lives in Minneapolis.

 Listed in: American Civil War · Literary Studies · Slavery and Slave Trade · African American Studies